Circular orders: topology and continuous actions: Completeness, compactifications and inverse limits

 \begin{f} \cite{Kem} A lexicographic linearly ordered product $Y \otimes_l L$ of a compact linearly ordered space $Y$ and a compact linearly ordered space $L$ is compact in the interval topology. \end{f}

-\begin{prop} A lexicographic c-ordered product $K \otimes_c L$ of a compact c-ordered space $K$ and a compact linearly ordered space $L$ is a compact c-ordered space. \end{prop} \begin{proof} Let $u \leq v$ in $L$ and $a,b \in K$.
-By Theorem \ref{t:c-comp}, we have to show that the interval $[(a,u),(b,v)]_{\circ}$ of $K \otimes_c L$ is compact.
+\begin{prop} A lexicographic c-ordered product $K \otimes_c L$ of a compact c-ordered space $K$ and a compact linearly ordered space $L$ is a compact c-ordered space. \end{prop} \begin{proof} By Theorem \ref{t:c-comp}, we have to show that every interval $[(a,u),(b,v)]_{\circ}$ of $K \otimes_c L$ is compact.